 I hate flashes.
 I really do.
 And I do 90% of my shoots without using mine.
 Though for that 10% of events, you are really happy you have at least one with you.

-In general, I like to stay away from flashes.
-As they can be obnoxious to the guests of the event.
-It also spoils those candid shots of people.
+In general, I like to stay away from flashes, as they can be obnoxious to the event’s guests and spoil candid shots of people.

-Hate them or love them; investing in one can you really help you get a shoot done.
+Hate them or love them, investing in one can really help you get a shoot done.
 And since they are fairly affordable, you will earn them back quickly.
 I adore my Godox V1.

 Batteries and memory cards